Thomas Forsyth (New Zealand politician)

-Thomas Forsyth (17 May 1868 – 6 February 1941) was a Reform Party Member of Parliament in New Zealand.
+Thomas Forsyth (17 May 1868 – 6 February 1941) was a New Zealand politician who served as a Member of Parliament for Wellington East from 1925 to 1928.
+He was a member of the Reform Party.

 Early life

 Forsyth was born in Dunedin in 1868.
 He was the third son of James Forsyth of Dunedin.
 He received his education at schools in Dunedin and attended the University of Otago.
 He was prominent in rugby and represented Otago and Wellington.

 Professional life

 In 1884, Forsyth started to work for Dodgshun and Company, woollen importers.
 In 1891, when the head office transferred to Wellington, he moved to New Zealand's capital city.
 He was the manager of Dodgshun and Co. from 1894 to 1898.
 In 1898, he became the accountant and secretary for the Te Aro House Drapery Company Ltd. He became that company's assistant manager in 1905 and general manager in 1914, a position that he held until 1922, when he started his private accountancy practice.

 Public roles

 Forsyth was a member of the Wellington Education Board for 18 years, and for 16 of those, he was its chairman.
 He held governance roles with the Technical College, Wellington College, and Victoria College.

 Forsyth was first elected onto Wellington City Council in 1919 and had almost continuous membership until his death.
 The Civic League nominated him as their candidate for the 1925 mayoralty, but he withdrew in favour of Charles Norwood, who was the successful candidate.